kanikakasharma/learning-library/developer-library/converged-db-for-developers/xml/xml.md

 - Showcase creation of REST end-points for XML data retrived

 ### Prerequisites

-This lab assumes you have completed the following labs:
+This lab assumes you have:
+- A Free Tier, Paid or LiveLabs Oracle Cloud account
+- SSH Private Key to access the host via SSH
+- You have completed:
-- Lab 1: Generate SSH Key - Cloud Shell
+    - Lab: Generate SSH Keys
-- Lab 2: Setup Compute Instance
+    - Lab: Setup Compute Instance
-- Lab 3: Start Services
+    - Lab: Start Services
-- Lab 4: Deploy eSHOP Application
+    - Lab: eSHOP Application
-- Lab 5: Data Type Demonstrator Tool
+    - Lab: Data Type Demonstrator Tool

 ### About XML